weltliteratur/blog/_drafts/vossanto-timeline.markdown

 ([GloVe](https://nlp.stanford.edu/projects/glove/)).
-Then we fed the vectors into a neural network – a bi-directional long short-term memory layer (BLSTM) with a feed-forward layer – to learn it distinguish sentences that contain a VA from those that do not contain a VA.
+Then we fed the vectors into a neural network – a bi-directional long short-term memory layer (BLSTM) with a feed-forward layer – to learn it distinguish sentences that contain a Vossanto from those that do not contain one.

 Evaluating the approaches is a hard problem in itself because of the sparsity of the phenomenon.
 It is infeasible to determine the recall